microsoft/Imitating-Human-Behaviour-w-Diffusion/README.md

 ### Mini script

-As a lightweight entry-point to the code, we...
+As a lightweight entry-point to the code, we provide `claw_mini_script.py`, which trains a diffusion model and runs the Diffusion-X sampling procedure, on the claw dataset.
+The dataset must first be created locally, by running `python make_dataset.py`, taking about 1GB of space. `claw_mini_script.py` then runs in around 5 minutes, outputting `code/figures/claw_mini_diffusion_eg.png`.
+Note this is a smaller network than that used to generate the paper figures.

 ### Claw experiments